 A couple of days after an overseas PCS move, I wandered into my teen’s room to find him in the midst of hanging up his favorite posters— boxes and belongings completely unpacked, bed made neatly.

-While this scenario might be a surprising occurrence to parents of typical teens, it wouldn’t be anything out of the ordinary for many military families.
-Our kids become experts at moving and quickly adjusting to life in a new location.
+While this scenario might be a surprising occurrence to parents of typical teens, it wouldn’t be out of the ordinary for many military families.
+Our kids become experts at moving and unpacking at a parent's new duty station.

 If yours is a military family, you probably know that April is designated the Month of the Military Child.
 How will you celebrate your kids this month?